 - Public Health Nurses – Manage public health clinics and focus on programs and efforts related to population health, health promotion, disease prevention and control, and community education

-How to Find the Top Master of Science in Nursing Degree Programs
+What to Look for in Master of Science in Nursing Degree Programs

 The Master of Science in Nursing (MSN) is a graduate-level degree that prepares nurses for roles in advanced practice nursing, clinical education, informatics, and leadership and executive roles.